syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 I> Image can be used in array, DataTable and Business objects.

 Different position of image are maintained internally in ImageVerticalPosition and ImageHorizontalPosition enumerators.
-LINK- API reference of the position of the image in template marker.
+To know more about this, please refer **ImageVerticalPosition** and **ImageHorizontalPosition** enumerators in API section.

 The output screens of all the image insertion options along with its input templates are as follows.